Agustyn98/Twitter-sentiment-analysis/README.md

 ## Description

 This is a research project with the goal of creating sentiment metrics on the most influential political figures in Argentina.
-I built an ETL pipeline on the Google Cloud platform that retrieves hundreds of tweets from Twitter's API on a daily basis, and then performed sentiment analysis using Google's natural language API.
+I built an ETL pipeline on the Google Cloud platform that retrieves hundreds of tweets from Twitter's API on a daily basis, and then performs sentiment analysis using Google's natural language API.

 ## Architecture